 Best Use: Student conduct cases where the student responsible expresses remorse about the impact they had on other community members and desire to apologize and repair to the best extent possible any harm caused.
 Students often report feeling that the Conference process was very meaningful because they actually took a role in determining the outcomes along with the impacted parties.

 Focus: Students responsible for misconduct are provided an opportunity to take responsibility, apologize to those who have been harmed, and work with the other parties involved to identify appropriate ways of repairing the harm.

 Request an Restorative Conference: Students can request an Restorative Conference from their conduct hearing officer at the time of the hearing.
 If approved, the case is referred to a trained Restorative Justice Facilitator who will coordinate the process.
 If you have any questions about this process please contact your Community Director or Sean Horrigan (Director of Student Conduct) at Horrigan@sandiego.edu or 619-260-4590.

 Restorative Justice Trainings and Workshops

 In partnership with Residential Life, the School of Peace Studies, and the Kroc Institute for Peace & Justice, we are continually offering training and workshop opportunities related to restorative justice and conflict resolution.
 We are also available to conduct trainings and presentations about RJ principles and practices as requested.
-For more information contact the Office of the Assistant Dean of Students at 619-260-4590 or stop by UC132.
+For more information or to request a workshop or mediation please complete the online form or contact the Office of the Assistant Dean of Students at 619-260-4590 or stop by UC 132.